1677 Construction Programme: Design and specifications

 As time progressed the established armament of the ships changed.
 In 1685 the gun armament changed to twenty-two demi-cannons and four culverins on the lower deck with the remaining guns being unchanged, In 1703 the guns were changed again.
-The Establishment for a 70/62-gun Third Rate was now twenty-four/twenty-two 24-pounder guns on the lower deck, twenty-six/twenty-four 9-pounder guns on the upper deck, Twelve/ten 6-pounder guns on the quarterdeck, four/two 6-pounder guns on the foc’x’le, and four 4-pounder guns on the poop deck or roundhouse.
+The Establishment for a 70/62-gun Third Rate was now twenty-four/twenty-two 24-pounder guns on the lower deck, twenty-six/twenty-four 9-pounder guns on the upper deck, Twelve/ten 6-pounder guns on the quarterdeck, four/two 6-pounder guns on the foc's’le, and four 4-pounder guns on the poop deck or roundhouse.
 The actual composition of the gun armaments varied and will be specified on the individual ship articles.

-The established crew compliment for a Third Rate for sailors (personnel for the working of sails and rigging) would initially be 160 personnel, though it was later reduced to 150 personnel.
-Each gun would be assigned a specific gun manning: i.e. six men for a demi-cannon (or 32-pounder), culverins (or 18-pounder) would have 5 men, a 12-pounder would have four, sakers would have three men per gun and 5-pounders would have two men per gun.
-The establishment for a Third Rate was for a crew of 460/380/300 personnel based on the armament carried and whether it was wartime of peacetime conditions and the number of guns carried.
+The established crew complement for a Third Rate for sailors (personnel for the working of sails and rigging) would initially be 160 personnel, though it was later reduced to 150 personnel.
+Each gun would be assigned a specific gun manning: i.e. six men for a demi-cannon (or 32-pounder), culverins (or 18-pounder) would have five men, a 12-pounder would have four, sakers would have three men per gun and 5-pounders would have two men per gun.
+The establishment for a Third Rate was for a crew of 460/380/300 personnel based on the armament carried and whether it was wartime or peacetime conditions and the number of guns carried.

 Within this programme many new names would be instituted.
 Four vessels would be named for the illegitimate sons of the King, Charles II.
 HMS Lenox would be named for Charles Lennox, created the Duke of Lennox in 1675.
 HMS Burford would be named for Charles Beauclerk, created the Duke of Burford in 1676.
 HMS Grafton was named for Henry Fitzroy, created the Duke of Grafton in 1675.
 HMS Northumberland was named for George Fitzroy, created the Duke of Northumberland in 1678.